prateek-combat/CRITestApp/PROCTORING_SETUP.md

 # Proctoring System Setup Guide

-This guide explains how to set up the comprehensive proctoring system for the IQ Test platform.
+This guide explains how to set up the comprehensive proctoring system for the Test platform.

 ## Overview